pauldedwards/jekyll-now/about.md

 In 2008 I joined [Channel 4](http://www.channel4.com/paralympics) where I ran the successful digital strategy for the London 2012 Paralympics coverage.
 I was fortunate enough to be part of the team that won BAFTA and BIMA awards for digital innovation for our coverage of the event.

-After Channel 4, I moved to [BT Sport](http://http://www.btsport.com) where I led the development of BT Sports’ digital products for the launch of the broadcast channels, including the successful mobile app which was downloaded by 3 million customers in its first season.
+After Channel 4, I moved to [BT Sport](http://http://www.btsport.com) where I led the development of BT Sports’ digital products for the launch of the broadcast channels in 2013, including the successful mobile app which was downloaded by 3 million customers in its first season.

 Having successfully launched BT Sport I spent some time consulting at the Telegraph Media Group and various sporting organisations before moving to Equal Experts.

 You can contact me [here](/link) or view my [Linkedin profile](http://uk.linkedin.com/in/pauldedwards).